 Myntra is an e-commerce platform from India.
 It’s the largest online retail store for fashion and lifestyle products in this country hitting over 2 billion worth in sales last year.
-They provide their clients with the great range of products and deep personalization of shopping experience.
+They provide their clients with a great range of products and deep personalization of shopping experience.

-As for the tech stack, currently, more than half the iOS app and critical screens of the Android app use React Native.
+As for the tech stack, currently, more than half of the iOS app and critical screens of the Android app use React Native.
 They keep adding new screens without the need for updates on the user’s end.
 As Param Aggarwal, software developer from Myntra put it, choosing React Native for redesigning the apps was completely worth the effort.
 This framework allowed massive scaling up and supported the rapid growth of the product.

 Happy developers and a faster turnaround are hard to beat.
-Product managers, decision makers & designers listen up, I’m talking to you here 🙂
+Product managers, decision-makers & designers listen up, I’m talking to you here 🙂

 Jan Monschke, frontend engineer @ Soundcloud